msk-nlp/anlpablog/about.md

   <img src="/anlpablog/assets/img/about-gary.jpg" alt="about-gary" width="200"/>
 </p>

 Gary is a data scientist in the Applied Data Science and NLP Algorithms team.
 He completed a master’s degree in Business Analytics from Columbia Engineering.
-At MSK, He works on both clinical and operational projects.
+At MSK, He works on both research and operational projects.
 On the operational side, he develops and maintains time-series models to predict institutional activities, budgets and patient volume.
-On the clinical side, he leverages natural language processing and text analytics to extract insights from radiology reports.
+On the research side, he leverages natural language processing and text analytics to extract insights from radiology reports using deep learning.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?logo=Linkedin)](https://www.linkedin.com/in/hnguyen1174/)